george-hawkins/mini-quad-2023/build.md

 You'll need a 32GB U3 micro SD card (ideally, but any class 10 card will probably do).

 Using _Disk Utility_, format it as _MS-DOS (FAT32)_ (rather than the more normal _ExFat_ which can handle cards larger than 32GB) - according to OL and others, Fatshark goggles work best with FAT32.

+**Update:** you can get the goggles to format the card - go to _Settings / Record Set_ and click _Format SD Card_, then you know for sure that it's using the file system format that works best with the goggles.

 I named my card "FATSHARK".